mcmtroffaes/pycddlib/README.rst

 `cddlib <https://people.inf.ethz.ch/fukudak/cdd_home/>`_ is
-an implementation of the Double Description Method of Motzkin et al. for generating all vertices (i.e. extreme points) and extreme rays of a general convex polyhedron given by a system of linear inequalities.
+an implementation of the double description method of Motzkin et al. for generating all vertices (i.e. extreme points) and extreme rays of a general convex polyhedron given by a system of linear inequalities.